Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 After this is done you are going to have funds ready to use in your local validium chain.

-## 2. Double Zero
+## 2. Private Validium

-Double Zero adds authentication and authorization on top of the newly created validium chain.
+Private Validium adds authentication and authorization on top of the newly created validium chain.
 All the services are written in nodejs and they are meant to be easy to run and configure.
-Let’s go step by step.
+Let's go step by step.

 ### 2.1 - Clone the repo